Skip to main content

 warning

-Make sure to save a new personal access token because it won`t be displayed later.
+Make sure to save a new personal access token because it won't be displayed later.

+Click Save to create the Git Server.
 As a result, you will be able to create codebases using an integrated Version Control System.

 Bitbucket Default Branch Management